aws-samples/aws-last-mile-delivery-hyperlocal/prototype/scripts/graphhopper/README.md

+# ***IMPORTANT***

+This folder's content is currently **DEPRECATED**.
+Graphhopper docker image creation has been moved to `packages/@prototype/dispatch-setup/src/GraphhopperSetup`.
+Keeping this folder to host scripts to support local dispatcher development.

+---

 # Graphhopper routing

 > Since Graphhopper mainline was using `Log4j` until Dec 10, 2021, we cannot use the `v3.2` tag anymore.